sushantkapare-dev/AWS_Devops_Zero_to_Hero/K8s/Senario_based_Q.md

 **Service Monitors**: Define ServiceMonitor resources to automatically discover and monitor applications exposed via Kubernetes Services.
 Alerting: Set up alerting rules to trigger notifications in case of abnormal behavior or threshold breaches.

-## Explain the concept of “Pod Priority” and “PriorityClass” in Kubernetes.
-**"Pod Priority"**:- refers to a mechanism for assigning relative importance or priority levels to pods within a cluster.
-This enables Kubernetes to make scheduling decisions based on pod priorities, ensuring that higher-priority pods are given precedence over lower-priority pods when allocating cluster resources.

-**"PriorityClass"**:- is a Kubernetes resource used to define these priority levels and associated values, such as priority values and preemption policies.
-By using PriorityClass, administrators can control the scheduling and resource allocation behavior of pods, helping to meet the specific performance and availability requirements of different workloads running in the cluster.

 ##  How can you secure communication between Pods in a Kubernetes cluster?
 Securing communication between Pods in a Kubernetes cluster is essential to protect sensitive data and prevent unauthorized access.
 Here are some methods to achieve this: